wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ```js
 div.appendChild(img);
 ```

 ![](@attachment/Clipboard_2020-03-01-12-01-58.png) 3:35

-You may notice that everytime you refresh the image, the image is sort of jumping.
+You may notice that every time you refresh the image, the image is sort of jumping.

-If you add `img.height = 250;` to the javascript code as well and then refresh, it should not jump as much anymore.
+If you add `img.height = 250;` to the JavaScript code as well and then refresh, it should not jump as much anymore.

 That is because if you give it a width and height attribute, it will maintain it's spot while it loads the image, which is great.